Greenkeepers: Members

 Members of Greenkeeepers enjoy a high degree of freedom.
 Although Greenkeepers has its set in stone annual events and projects, members have the options to join existing task groups or to start their own.
 They are fully able to pursue their own creative ideas and desires with the backing of Greenkeepers' local connections and access to resources.

 As of January 2015, Greenkeepers has had a total of over 300 members in its lifetime.
 As a student-run organization, members hail from various walks of the community.
 In its Beijing branch, Greenkeepers is almost entirely consisted of international high school students.
 Nevertheless, the organization enjoys a relatively small and limited local following.

 Although high school students primarily make up the organization, Greenkeepers has immense presence within younger age groups as well - in accordance with its goal of spreading environmental awareness.

 In Fremont there are 6 core members and 11 general members, all of which are high schoolers in the community.
 Everyone participates in a few projects that are aimed to help the local environment.

+In Jakarta, as its recent inception currently engaged members remain at the founding members.